BrunoDatoMeneses/AMOEBA3/documentation/usage.md

 ```
 With :
 - **Configuration** make sure `Learning` and `creationOfNewContext` are at `true` if you want to train your model.
-- **Sensor** represent one percept, make sure to remember the name, we will use it later. `Enum` tell AMOEBA whether or not the variable linked to this percept is continuous, or discrete.
+- **Sensor** represent one percept, make sure to remember the name, we will use it later. `Enum` tell ELLSA whether or not the variable linked to this percept is continuous, or discrete.
-- **Controller** these are hyperparameter for the AMOEBA, they affect how fast and how well an ellsa learn.
-They can be dynamically adjusted during training, AMOEBA even does it automatically !
+- **Controller** these are hyperparameter for the ELLSA, they affect how fast and how well an ellsa learn.
+They can be dynamically adjusted during training, ELLSA even does it automatically !
 You still might want to adjust `MinErrorAllowed` and `MinInexactAllowed`, as they're dependent on your problem.

-If you want to use AMOEBA with ROS, continue [here](rosbridge.md).
+If you want to use ELLSA with ROS, continue [here](rosbridge.md).

 ## Create your studied system java class
-We have to tell AMOEBA what we want it to learn.
+We have to tell ELLSA what we want it to learn.
 Although we can hand-feed an ellsa with our data, providing a studied system allow to make full use of the graphical user interface.

 Your studied system must implement the `StudiedSystem` interface.
 Most importantly :
 - `public void playOneStep()` advance the simulation of the studied system by one step (for example, read the next data point in a file).